 Michael Hoerger, PhD, MSCR

-As a clinical health psychologist and decision scientist, he has devoted his career to conducting interdisciplinary research on quality of life by reducing the emotional and physical burden of cancer.
-In his early career, Dr. Hoerger has published >50 articles and chapters in psychology and medicine, serves as a reviewer for >40 scientific journals, teaches research methodology and statistics, mentors research trainees, provides clinical services, and engages with the community on issues related to work, education, and health.
-Currently, he serves on the editorial board of Health Psychology, functions as Tulane's Organizational Lead for the NIH-sponsored Palliative Care Research Cooperative (PCRC), and reviews grants for the Patient-Centered Outcomes Research Institute (PCORI) and the National Cancer Institute's "Deep South" GMaP Region 2.
+As a clinical health psychologist and decision scientist, Dr. Hoerger's long-term goal is to improve quality of life by reducing the emotional and physical burden of cancer.
+In his early career, Dr. Hoerger has published >60 articles and chapters in psychology and medicine, serves as a reviewer for >50 scientific journals, teaches research methodology and statistics, mentors research trainees, provides clinical services, and engages with the community on issues related to work, education, and health.
+Currently, he serves on the editorial boards of Health Psychology and Psychological Assessment, functions as Tulane's Organizational Lead for the NIH-sponsored Palliative Care Research Cooperative (PCRC), and reviews grants for the Patient-Centered Outcomes Research Institute (PCORI) and the National Cancer Institute's "Deep South" GMaP Region 2.

 Laura Perry, MS

-Laura Perry is a third-year doctoral student studying health psychology under the primary mentorship of Dr. Michael Hoerger.
-She received a B.S. in Psychology from Tulane University in 2016.
-She is particularly interested in how personality factors and other individual differences contribute to physical and emotional health outcomes in cancer.
+Laura is a 4th year doctoral candidate in health psychology under the primary mentorship of Dr. Michael Hoerger.
+She received a B.S. in Psychology from Tulane in 2016.
+She is particularly interested in how personality and individual differences contribute to physical and emotional health outcomes in cancer.
 Additional areas of interest include palliative care outcomes evaluation, patient perceptions of palliative care, and scale development and other statistical methods.
 When she's not working in the lab, Laura enjoys vegetable gardening, playing soccer, and playing the piano.